-This bunkhouse style housing is a perk of the job, and it is not intended to be long-term personal housing for any individual worker.
+This bunkhouse style housing is a perk of the job, and it is not intended to be long-term personal or private housing for any individual worker.
 Living on site in a bunkhouse, is a job perk that is available for certain positions.
 Living on site, is not a requirement of the job.
 This housing is often used in transition for new hires, and can help substantially financially if you are relocating to the area.
-There are many housing options available for workers, in Weatherford and in Mineral Wells, we encourage everyone to get their own private housing as a long term living solution.
+There are many private personal housing options available for workers, in Weatherford and in Mineral Wells, we encourage everyone to get their own private housing as a long term living solution.

 The bunkhouses do have STRICT rules which are enforced:

 1. NO VISITORS: Period.
-Our facility is a private facility, and all visitors, must be arranged through the barn manager.
+Our facility is a gated, secured, private facility, and ALL visitors, must be arranged through the barn manager.
 In most cases, if a visitor is approved, an ID, and picture of vehicle and license plate, is required to be on file.

 If you are invited to stay in the bunkhouse housing, you are NOT welcome to invite others on to the private property, or into the bunkhouse housing - without prior approval.

 This housing is often offered to full time employees, seasonal employees, photographers/videographers who have traveled to do a short-term job here, interns, students, and lesson kids.
 This housing is NOT available to anyone working other jobs in the area, this housing is intended only for customers, students, and those who are working here at the ranch.
 This housing is not available for your to invite your friends or family to.